prazjain/spring-cloud-coordinating-services/Readme.md

   resilience4j.circuitbreaker.instances.paymentservice-cb.wait-duration-in-open-state=20000

 So here, in window size of 6, if 3 calls exceed 2.5sec timelimit, then circuit breaker would be triggered.

+**API Gateway**
+In API Gateway project, we have set routes for `/hello` to go to order service endpoint.
+`/order` route will be re-written to go to order service endpoint's `/hello`.
+`/payment1` route will be re-written to go to payment service 1 endpoint's `/hello`.
+`/payment2` route will be re-written to go to payment service 2 endpoint's `/hello`.